Really-Simple-Plugins/really-simple-ssl/readme.txt

 On a site where the source consists of about 60.000 characters, the delay caused by the mixed content fixer is about 0.00188 seconds.
 If this is too much for you, fix the mixed content manually and deactivate it in the settings.

 = Generating a Let's Encrypt SSL Certificate =
+We recently added the possibility to generate a Free SSL Certificate with Let's Encrypt in our Really Simple SSL Wizard.
+We have an updated list available for all possible integrations [here](https://really-simple-ssl.com/install-ssl-certificate/).
+Please leave feedback about another integration, incorrect information, or you need help.

 = Redirect loop issues =
 If you are experiencing redirect loops on your site, try these [instructions](https://really-simple-ssl.com/knowledge-base/my-website-is-in-a-redirect-loop/).